Creating a Digital Process

 Go to the Digital Processes dashboard and choose Create Digital Process.
 The process creation is initiated, allowing you to either select Start from a Template or Start from Scratch for the design.

-• If you choose Start from a Template, you can select the process template from the ones available in the Process Library.
+• If you choose Start from a Template, you can select the process template from the ones available in the Value Stream Library.
 You can adjust the process to your needs based on the defined template triggers and steps.

 • If you choose Start from Scratch, you start your configuration with no configured triggers or steps.